EC-KitY/EC-KitY/docs/architecture/algorithm.md

 # Algorithm

 Evolutionary Algorithm defined in the experiment.
-An algorithm can operate on a single Subpopulation, two Subpopulations (coevolution), or n>2 Subpoplations (island model).
+An algorithm can operate on a single Subpopulation, or multiple Subpopulations (coevolution, island model).

 The following psuedocode demonstrates the main flow of the algorithm: